w3c/testtwf-website/docs/github-101.md

 Now that you have everything locally, create a branch for your tests.

+_Note: If you have already been through these steps and created a branch and now want to create another branch, you should always do so from the master branch.
+To do this follow the steps from the beginning of the [previous section][remote-upstream].
+If you don't start with a clean master branch you will end up with a big nested mess._

 At the command line:

     $ git checkout -b username/topic